Human skin is wildly misunderstood. On a basic level, we all know it protects our bodies from outside assaults.

 - Epidermis (outer layer)

 - Hypodermis (deepest layer)

 While we might think the skin as a whole is rather simple, all three layers are completely distinct in their function and anatomy.

-How the three layers of skin function
+The three layers of skin and their functions

 Why might we care about the different layers of skin?